HakumenNC/katacoda-scenarios/kafka/kafka-connect/finish.md

-Thanks for following this scenario :wave: !
+Thanks for following this scenario !